-Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the 10-year Self-Study process.
-The Self-Study is an objective, comprehensive evaluation of the post-doctoral education program, with the aim of improving it.
-Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
-Details regarding the timing and expectations for the Self-Study and the 10-Year Accreditation Site Visit are provided in the ACGME Manual of Policies and Procedures.
-Additionally, a description of the Self-Study process, as well as information on how to prepare for the 10-Year Accreditation Site Visit, is available on the ACGME website.
+Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the accreditation Self-Study process.
+The accreditation Self-Study is an objective, comprehensive evaluation of the post-doctoral education program, with the aim of improving it.
+Underlying the accreditation Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
+Details regarding the timing and expectations for the accreditation Self-Study are provided in the ACGME Manual of Policies and Procedures.
+Additionally, a description of the accreditation Self-Study process is available on the ACGME website.